List of Halo characters: Escharum

-Escharum, voiced by Darin de Paul, is the War Chief of the Banished and Atriox's old mentor appearing in Halo: Shadows of Reach, Halo Infinite, Halo: The Rubicon Protocol and Halo: Empty Throne.
+Escharum, voiced by Darin De Paul, is the War Chief of the Banished and Atriox's old mentor appearing in Halo: Shadows of Reach, Halo Infinite, Halo: The Rubicon Protocol and Halo: Empty Throne.

 In Halo: Shadows of Reach, Escharum coordinates an effort by the Banished to find a slipspace portal on Reach in order to return Atriox to the Milky Way galaxy from where he's stranded on the Ark, having received a message with instructions from Atriox months earlier.
 By following Blue Team, Castor and the Keepers of the One Freedom are successfully able to locate the slipspace portal and open it, allowing Atriox to return in a Banished Lich with several of his top warriors.
 Escharum is outraged by Castor's hijacking of the Lich, but on Atriox's instruction, he departs with his men deeper into the Forerunner installation, allowing Castor and his men to depart in Atriox's ship.
 As a Guardian approaches, drawn by the activation of the slipspace portal, Escharum's intrusion corvette extracts Escharum, Atriox and his men and they flee from Reach to attend to a greater purpose of some kind.

 In Halo Infinite, six months after the defeat of the UNSC at Installation 07, Escharum is now the leader of the Banished following Atriox's apparent death at Cortana's hands.
 Working with a mysterious being known as the Harbinger, Escharum seeks to release the Endless from their millennia-long imprisonment by the Forerunners on the Halo ring with the Harbinger in return agreeing to help the Banished repair and fire the ring.
 Appearing to the Master Chief in the form of holographic transmissions throughout his journey, Escharum introduces himself and taunts the Master Chief, challenging him to a final fight between the Spartan and the old War Chief which Escharum calls "a true test of legends."
-By kidnapping the pilot of Echo 216, 'Rdomnai lures the Master Chief to Escharum's base where the Master Chief kills 'Rdomnai and engages in a final battle with Escharum, mortally wounding him.
+By kidnapping the pilot of Echo 216, 'Rdomnai lures the Master Chief to Escharum's base where the Master Chief seemingly kills 'Rdomnai and engages in a final battle with Escharum, mortally wounding him.
 Dying, Escharum proclaims that his passing will only inspire others and he requests that the Master Chief tell the Banished that he had died well.
 The Master Chief holds Escharum as passes away, surprising the pilot with the respect that he gave to Escharum in his final moments as Escharum was a monster.
 The Master Chief states that while Escharum was a monster, in the end, he was also a soldier, questioning his choices and hoping that he did the right thing.

 In Halo: Empty Throne, following the destruction of Doisac, Escharum orders War Chief Severan to destroy Earth in retaliation while Atriox and Escharum go to Zeta Halo.